 A pack of 4 quality sponges with a contoured design for precise application.
 Ideal for liquid makeup — reduces waste by not soaking up too much at a time.
 Latex-free.

-Slightly on the higher end of the price spectrum, but most users say that the quality you get for the price makes them a good deal.
+Slightly on the higher end of the price spectrum, but most users say that the quality for the price makes them a good deal.

 A few sponges may arrive misshaped.
 Tend to soak up a lot of liquid makeup.
 Isn't as contoured as more pricey competitors.

 A large makeup applicator with a rounded end, edgeless design, and soft texture that's perfect for smoothing out makeup for line-free blending.
 Expands when used wet.
 Latex and cruelty-free.

 Only get 1 for the price.
 Tends to soak up a lot of liquid makeup.
 Leaves black specks behind when it starts to wear out.

 Helps prevent streaky application.
 Works well for use with a variety of makeup and skincare, including blush, serums, and foundation.
 Can be put in the fridge for a refreshing feeling on skin.
 Cruelty-free.